 - Smart Devices/Speakers – keep these as far as possible from your bed.
 Distance is your friend with all EMF devices as the strength of the signal decreases the further away you get.
-If you must have a smart device or Sonos speaker in your room, connect them via a wired Ethernet connection and disable the device’s WiFi.
+If you must have a smart device or Sonos speaker in your room, connect it via a wired Ethernet connection and disable the device’s WiFi.
 By doing so, you’ll see a huge decrease in the EMF output from the device.
-For example, with our Sonos speakers, EMF output went from 816 µW/m2 to well below 0.1 µW/m2, just by using a wired ethernet connection and turning off WiFi for the speaker itself!
+For example, with our Sonos speakers, EMF output went from 816,000 µW/m² to the background level of around 1 µW/m², just by using a wired ethernet connection and turning off WiFi for the speaker itself!

 2. Maximize Distance Between You and Your Phone/Tablet

 Again, since the signal strength decreases with distance, the more distance you can put between you and your device, the better.
 There are a few different ways to protect yourself here:

 - Turn on “Airplane Mode” when you are carrying your phone in your pocket and any time you don’t need to be making or taking calls.
 (Possible side-effect: without the ability to mindlessly check email, social media, etc., you may find your productivity levels increase!)

 - Disable Bluetooth – consider changing your default setting for Bluetooth – keep it turned off until you need it; not the other way around.